elee012345/cryptohack/README.md

 I am keeping this on github so that I can use this as reference and also so that I don't accidentally delete this (it's happened before)

+cryptohack is a cool online learning website that teaches you about cryptography and modern encryption